Skip to main content

 Enable caching by adding the x-tfy-cache-config header to your requests.

-Replace {controlPlaneURL} with your TrueFoundry control plane URL and your-truefoundry-api-key with your API key.
+Replace {GATEWAY_BASE_URL} with the base URL of the TrueFoundry AI Gateway and your-truefoundry-api-key with your API key.

 -H "Content-Type: application/json" \